afterxleep/Bouncer/README.md

 Fire up XCode 12 (Currently beta), open Bouncer.xcodeproj and hit Build.
 There are no dependencies or additional requirements.

-Note: This version is a complete Rewrite Using SwiftUI 2.0, so you will need Xcode 12 and an an iOS 14 Device to run it.

 Latest Release
 ----------------------

-The old 1.x version (UIkit based) is available from the [App Store](https://apps.apple.com/us/app/bouncer-sms-block-list/id1457476313) for free, and you can grab the code from the 'uikit' branch on this repo.
+The old 1.x version (UIkit based) is available from the [App Store](https://apps.apple.com/us/app/bouncer-sms-block-list/id1457476313) for free, and you can grab the code from [the 'uikit' branch](https://github.com/afterxleep/Bouncer/tree/uikit).

 Version 2.x (This new SwiftUI version) will be released when iOS 14 becomes available to the public, but feel free to install it on your own.
 (Requires iOS 14 beta)